 Matt recalls “It was hard to track real progress because we were still busy executing with previous contracts from our individual businesses.
 After the first year, it was obvious we had to realign our focus to intentionally grow.
 So that was when we thought about EOS.”

 He’s right.
-Because of hard work and commitment, both the second and third years their profit gains were each at 40%.
-While the business was doing very well, Matt said it seemed like the couldn’t really stay focused on traction because they had no processes in place.
+Because of hard work and commitment, in both the second and third years their profit gains were each at 40%.
+While the business was doing very well, Matt said it seemed like they couldn’t stay focused on traction because they had no processes in place.
 It got to a point where they felt like they needed additional guidance to be committed to executing EOS and to continue to grow.
 Enter Kimberly Dyer.

-As a small company, each team member wears many hats and fortunately for Emerald they have always had the right people in place.
+As a small company, each team member wears many hats and fortunately for Emerald, they have always had the right people in place.
 Even with the pandemic, Emerald was doing well.
 COVID’s effects on the construction industry are being felt this year with slower-growth sales in 2021, yet they still pushed ahead and hired another full-time project manager earlier this year.
 They also took the bold move to reframe their 10-Year Target to” We will enhance 2,030 sustainable environments by 2030.”